Your cart is currently empty!

 The second way is to choose a number so low that you can feel completely confident that the number of visits will be higher than the number you offer.
 125 clicks a month sounds like it’s in that range.

-The second point that caught our attention was the definition of the terms they were using.
+The second point that caught our attention was that they were offering clicks — not impressions, conversions, or visits.

 What’s a click?